-- Implementation of specific measures for strengthening the capacities of social partners (trade unions and employers' organizations) to improve the existing and develop new services for their members; promotion of services in order to retain existing and attract new membership; - Improving the capacities of the employers' and employees' organizations for engaging in collective bargaining, improvement of the negotiation skills;

-- Implementation of promotional activities for awareness raising among workers about the role, the necessity and the benefits from organizing within the trade unions; - Preparation of new tripartite National Decent Work Programme for the period beyond 2018; - Implementation of measures aimed at strengthening the tripartite Economic and social councils at national and local level and continuous strengthening of their consultative role in the process of creation policies relevant for the economic and social issues; - Support, efficient functioning and further improvement of the established mechanism for peaceful settlement of labour disputes.
+- Implementing concrete measures for strengthening the capacities of the social partners, the trade unions and employers' organizations in particular; - Improving the capacities of the employers' and employees' organizations for engaging in collective bargaining, improvement of the negotiation skills; - Implementation of promotional activities for awareness raising among workers about the role, the necessity and the benefits from organizing within the trade unions; - Preparation of new tripartite National Decent Work Programme for the period beyond 2018; - Implementation of measures aimed at strengthening the tripartite Economic and social councils at national and local level and continuous strengthening of their consultative role in the process of creation policies relevant for the economic and social issues; - Support and efficient functioning of the established mechanism for peaceful settlement of labour disputes.

-- Trade Union Density Rate (2015: 22%18; target 2020: >26%); - Collective Bargaining Coverage Rate on branch, i.e. section level (2015: 32.48%19; target 2020: 36%); - Number of collective agreements at the level of employer (2015: 65; target 2020: 80-85); - Prepared National Decent Work Programme for the period following 2018 (target: 2018); - Rate of successfully resolved collective labour disputes through the mechanism for peaceful resolution of labour disputes20 (2015: 60%; target 2020: maintaining the rate of at least 70-75%); - Established and functional mechanism for monitoring the recommendations of ESC and regular monitoring of the number of opinions/recommendations submitted to the Government of RM - (2015: 10)
+- Trade Union Density Rate (2015: 22%; target 2020: >26%); - Collective Bargaining Coverage Rate on branch, i.e. section level (2015: 32.48%19; target 2020: 36%); - Number of collective agreements at the level of employer (2015: 65; target 2020: 80-85); - Prepared National Decent Work Programme for the period following 2018 (target: 2018); - Rate of successfully resolved collective labour disputes through the mechanism for peaceful resolution of labour disputes (2015: 60%; target 2020: maintaining the rate of at least 70-75%); - Established and functional mechanism for monitoring the recommendations of ESC and regular monitoring of the number of opinions/recommendations submitted to the Government of RM - (2015: 10)